isabella232/docs.webiny.com-LEGACY/Docs/en/Guides/themes_and_templates.md

 2. **Layout** - a theme can have multiple layouts.
 Layouts extract common elements usually presented in two or more templates.
 This way you don't need to define those elements in your templates.
 3. **Template** - A template extends a layout, and defines additional elements.
 Layouts and templates have the same definition syntax.

 Layouts and templates have two main goals.
-The first one is to define which modules need to load on pages using this template or layout.
+The first one is to define which **modules** need to load on pages using this template or layout.
 A typical example would be loading the "menu" module and passing the name of the menu you wish to load, i.e. main menu.
 This way you will get the main menu items in your page JSON output.

-The second goal is to define placeholders.
-Placeholders are a high-level content group.
+The second goal is to define zones. **Zones** are a high-level content group.
 A simple example would be, say you have a website template with a main content area and left sidebar area.
-Basically those are placeholders.
-When creating your page, you can define in which placeholder should a certain page element be placed.
+Basically those are zones.
+When creating your page, you can define in which zone should a certain page element be placed.

 [todo: image ilustrating the theme structure from theme, layouts templates to placeholders]